 Only natural preservatives - Vitamin E, Rosemary Extract, and Green Tea Extract

-Nutrients meticulously balanced to each other (probably not available).
+Nutrients meticulously balanced to each other (good luck with that one).

-NO grain, white potato, sweet potato, high-glycemic carbs, or sugar in any form.
+NO grain, refined grain products (bread, cereals, pasta, etc), white potato, sweet potato, high-glycemic carbs, or sugar in any form.

 In 2008 we brought home the first batch of this dog food and began an informal feeding trial with a few dozen customers that quickly grew into a few hundred.